-On February 1, 2016, the Company announced the appointment of Mr. Mark Haywood as President, Chief Executive Officer and Director of the Corporation.
+On February 1, 2016, the Company announced the appointment of Mr. Mark Haywood as President, Chief Executive Officer and Director of the Corporation who subsequently resigned on June 30, 2016.
+The President and Chief Executive position was filled on August 5, 2016 by Tara Christie (see "Subsequent Event" below)